Tiham2001/tarp/README.md

 Their are various reasons to make use of SVM:

-*- SVMs are effective in high-dimensional environments when the number of features (dimensions) is significantly more than the number of samples.
+- *SVMs are effective in high-dimensional environments when the number of features (dimensions) is significantly more than the number of samples.
 Because of this, SVMs are a useful technique for categorising problems in applications like image recognition and natural language processing.

-*- Memory efficient: SVMs use a subset of training points to create the decision boundary, which is called support vectors.
+- *Memory efficient: SVMs use a subset of training points to create the decision boundary, which is called support vectors.
 This reduces the amount of memory required to store the model, making SVMs memory efficient.*

-*- The statistical learning theory provides a strong theoretical grounding for SVMs.
+- *The statistical learning theory provides a strong theoretical grounding for SVMs.
 By doing this, the algorithm is guaranteed to have a strong mathematical foundation, which can help with parameter selection and offer insights into the underlying issue.*

-*- SVMs are flexible; they can be used for regression, outlier detection, and both linear and non-linear classification.
+- *SVMs are flexible; they can be used for regression, outlier detection, and both linear and non-linear classification.
 As a result, SVMs are a flexible technique that may be used to solve a variety of issues.*